-7) Reboot your PC to check to see if the Driver Power State Failure error resolves.
+7) Reboot your PC and check to see if the Driver Power State Failure error resolves.

 Driver Easy will automatically recognize your system and find the correct drivers for it.
 You don’t need to know exactly what system your computer is running, you don’t need to risk downloading and installing the wrong driver, and you don’t need to worry about making a mistake when installing.

 You can update your drivers automatically with either the FREE or the Pro version of Driver Easy.
 But with the Pro version it takes just 2 clicks (and you get full support and a 30-day money back guarantee):

 2) Run Driver Easy and click Scan Now.
 Driver Easy will then scan your computer and detect any problem drivers.